 In most cases FireCare involves only one or two home visits to the family by two advisors; we aim to educate the whole family about fire safety.
 However, for young people with more complex problems, we can make a series of visits, referring to other support services when appropriate.
 We are happy to deliver sessions in conjunction with staff from other organisations already involved with the family; eg the Youth Offending Teams and Family Support Workers.

-How to refer: We will accept referrals from anybody, but the permission of the parent/guardian must be given.
-To make a referral, complete the online referral form (linked below), or post to Tina Illston, Leicestershire Fire and Rescue Service, 12 Geoff Monk Way, Birstall, Leicester, LE4 3BU.
+We will accept referrals from anybody but the permission of the parent and/or guardian must be given.
+To make a referral, complete the online referral form (linked below) and post to: Children and Safeguarding, Leicestershire Fire and Rescue Service, 12 Geoff Monk Way, Birstall, Leicester, LE4 3BU.

 What do we mean by fire setting?

-Fire setter is a term to describe people who start fires deliberately.
+Fire setter is a term used to describe people who start fires deliberately.
 Children’s natural fascination with fire can lead to devastating consequences if left unchecked.
 Many fires in the home are started by young unattended children playing with matches or lighters.
-Did you know that around 50% of the fires attended by our service have been caused deliberately?
+Did you know that around 50% of the fires attended by our Service have been caused deliberately?
 It is a sad fact that the majority of these fires are caused by children or young people.
-It is crucial to address this problem at an early age; if left unchecked, the 9 – 13 year olds who are responsible for most small nuisance fires, such as bin fires, may progress to committing serious arson offences.
+It is crucial to address this problem at an early age.
+If left unchecked, the nine to thirteen year old children who are responsible for most small nuisance fires, such as bin fires, may progress to committing serious arson offences in the future.

 How can parents reduce the risk of their children being fire setters?